OADA/oada-formats/docs/oada-tools.md

 we also need to augment the basic schema to have the appropriate indexing key added at each level for the traveling context.

-As a developer, you would also like to know what is the accepted core indexing for this dataset.
+Adding to this, as a developer, you would also like to know what is the accepted core indexing for this dataset.
-Therefore, it should be easy to see that this particular data should be indexed as year,crop,geohash when reading the schema and examples.
-In addition, it should be possible to build a schema "viewer" that can read the schema and example definitions in `oada-formats` and present some navigable UI that lets them look around the data model.
+Therefore, it should be easy to see that this particular data should be indexed as `year/crop/geohash` rather than `crop/geohash/year` or `operator/lunar-cycle/crop`, etc.  It also should be possible to build a schema "viewer" that can read the schema and example definitions in `oada-formats` and present some navigable UI that lets them look around the data model.
 We will discuss the current OADA solutions to these requirements in the next sections.